Ocean State Innovations Acquires Cloud9 Fabrics

 Production

-The Production Index registered 47.8 percent in March, 0.5 percentage point higher than the February reading of 47.3 percent, indicating a fourth month of contraction after 30 consecutive months of growth.
-“Of the top six industries, only three — Food, Beverage & Tobacco Products; Transportation Equipment; and Machinery — expanded in March.
-Weak contraction in the Production Index continues to support manufacturing executives’ strategy to extend output during the first half of 2023, as panelists’ companies attempt to retain sufficient workers to prepare for better second-half performance.
-In the last two months, the index recorded its lowest readings since May 2020 (34.2 percent),” says Fiore.
+The Production Index registered 48.9 percent in April, 1.1 percentage points higher than the March reading of 47.8 percent, indicating a fifth month of contraction after 30 consecutive months of growth.
+“Of the top six industries, four — Transportation Equipment; Food, Beverage & Tobacco Products; Machinery; and Computer & Electronic Products — expanded in April.
+The index recorded its best performance since it went into contraction in December 2022.
+Weak contraction in the Production Index continues to support manufacturing executives’ strategy to stretch out output during the first half of 2023, as panelists’ companies attempt to retain sufficient workers to prepare for better second-half performance,” says Fiore.
 An index above 52.2 percent, over time, is generally consistent with an increase in the Federal Reserve Board’s Industrial Production figures.

 Production %Higher %Same %Lower Net Index